If migraine attacks are ruining your days, your sleep, and your plans, you’re not alone.

 Each option is designed to help you apply strategies consistently and make informed decisions over time.

-Tracking creates clarity — and clarity supports better decision-making.
+Tracking creates clarity — and clarity supports better decision making.

-Living with a complex neurological condition can feel isolating and unpredictable.
+Living with this complex neurological condition can feel isolating and unpredictable.
 Even with good information and careful planning, there will be frustrating periods.
+Progress rarely happens in a straight line.

 If you feel overwhelmed, start small.
 One pattern.
 One adjustment.
 One informed decision.